 These.
 Are.
 Pure.
 Witchcraft!
 You’re unlikely to believe that zucchini can impersonate apples to-a-t, but these (insanely tender!) low carb and keto apple muffins are proof that it most definitely can!

 Low Carb & Keto ‘Apple’ Muffins

 The Real Deal!

 Turns out zucchini might just give apples a run for their money!
-This is a recipe from our brand new Keto Speedy Comfort Food eCookbook; and tbh, it’s one I’ve been dying to shout from the rooftops!
+This is a recipe from my Keto Speedy Comfort Food eCookbook; and tbh, it’s one I’ve been dying to shout from the rooftops!
 So to celebrate yesterday’s launch, I’m sharing with your guys these legit keto ‘apple’ muffins.

 Because even though I know zucchini impersonating apples isn’t a new thing, with a few solid tips and tricks you won’t even need the help of an apple extract!
 (Which is for instance needed in our apple ‘chayote’ crumble).